 I was in Montpellier last year for 5 months on an Erasmus exchange at the University of Montpellier, before I worked in Marseille for three months.
 This is more of a listicle of things to do and where to eat and drink in Montpellier.
 I’ll probably come up with even more things to add later!
-I also wish I had taken many more photos, but as so often when you are staying somewhere for a few months you think you’ll just take photos another day — and that time never comes!
+I also wish I had taken many more photos, but as so often when you are staying somewhere for a few months you think you’ll just take photos another day — and never do.

 Free things to do: